mengels3/proteus-platform/README.md

 An environmental monitoring platform based on IoT-sensor networks.

 ## Motivation
 A platform and hardware artifact that aims at helping to tackle the ongoing fresh water crisis in rural parts of Chile.
-Was build by a team of graduatae students during the 2019/2020 semester's course on [Systems Engineering for Digital Innovations](https://www.is4.uni-koeln.de/de/teaching/master-modules/systems-engineering-for-digital-innovations/) at University of Cologne.
+Was build by a team of graduate students during the 2019/2020 semester's course on [Systems Engineering for Digital Innovations](https://www.is4.uni-koeln.de/de/teaching/master-modules/systems-engineering-for-digital-innovations/) at University of Cologne.

 ## Components
 ### arduino_skeches